ahrefs/talks/20240328-ocaml-big-data-world/slides.md

 * Shared tooling and code (monorepo)
 * Shared data schemas and core type definitions : all the way from crawler to UI
 * Same semantics across domains (no impedance mismatch beween layers, e.g. variants everywhere)
-* Reduced friction, less mental overhead, easier for developers to explore other parts of the stack
 * More opportunities to automate workflows and integrate all the way down to infrastructure

 ```ocaml